Start a podcast the easy way - grab basic gear, pick a niche, and use a host that helps you grow, monetize, and build your brand fast.

 Pro tip: Keep things organised by using a spreadsheet or Notion template to keep a physical, editable schedule for your podcast, as well as house any notes and interview questions.

-Uploading your podcast to hosting platforms and directories isn’t the final step, btw.
+Uploading your podcast to hosting platforms and directories isn’t the final step, by the way.
 Actually growing your podcast audience, especially in the beginning, takes consistent effort.

 Podcasts are booming, and while that means there’s no better time to jump in, there’s also never been more competition.
 Carving out your own listener base requires strategy.